LedgerSMB: Releases

+LedgerSMB version numbers are in the form of 1.x.y, where "x" is incremented for the annual fall release with new features and "y" is incremented for bug fixes.
+The full change log can be found here.
+Community support is provided for the last 2 annual releases.

+1.12.0 was released on 2024-12-14 with a wide variety of internal improvements and fixes.
+User visible changes include Support for "At the attention of" (Attn) for shipping addresses, Support for external template rendering engines, A new (experimental) Orders and Quotes webservice API and transaction history on AR and AP transactions.

+1.11.0 (End of Life) was released on 2023-10-03 with a wide variety of internal improvements and fixes.
+User visible changes included added support for bar code entry on Invoices, reclassification of negative (current) assets to liabilities and tracking the relationship between reversed and reversing transactions.

-1.10.0 was released on 2022-10-08 with a wide variety of improvements and fixes.
+1.10.0 (End of Life) was released on 2022-10-08 with a wide variety of improvements and fixes.
 This release saw many small user-visible changes.
 The larger changes were on the technical side, moving parts of the UI to Vue3 and introducing web services to back the Vue3-based UI.

-1.9.0 was released on 2021-09-24 with a wide variety of improvements and fixes, including repair of the ability to send out AR/AP aging reports by e-mail (which regressed in 1.3.42).
+1.9.0 (End of Life) was released on 2021-09-24 with a wide variety of improvements and fixes, including repair of the ability to send out AR/AP aging reports by e-mail (which regressed in 1.3.42).
 Where prior releases had a central theme or special focus, this release is more a general cleanup release that touches all parts of the code base.

 1.8.0 (End of Life) was released on 2020-09-04 with a wide variety of improvements and fixes; to that extent, this release is different than the thematic releases between 1.5 and 1.7 which sought to improve specific areas of functionality.
 Notable changes in this release include better support for container images by allowing logos (for inclusion in printed documents) to be stored in the database instead of on disc, allowing the use of standard containers as well as the upgrade of payments to be first order citizens.
 Where payment data used to be derived from transaction data, this release stores all payments as separate data items specifically, considerably changing reconciliation experience.